MIFIDPRU 8 Disclosure

 Marc Stoneham, Partner

-Marc holds a BA(Hons) in Modern History from the University of Oxford (1st class) and an MBA from INSEAD.
+Marc holds a BA (Hons) in modern history from the University of Oxford (First Class) and an MBA from INSEAD (Dean’s List).

 Jade Del Lero Moreau, Partner

-Jade holds a MEng from ENSTA Paris and Universidad Politecnica de Madrid (2005), a MSc from ESCP Europe (2006) and an MBA from INSEAD (2013).
-He is fluent in Arabic, English, French and Spanish.
+Jade holds a MEng from ENSTA Paris and Universidad Politécnica de Madrid, a MSc from ESCP Europe and an MBA from INSEAD.

 Joanne Yoo, Partner